deus-x-mackina/poker/README.md

 The second feature, which is also not enabled by default is `static_lookup`.
-Enabling this feature opens up the `poker::evaluate::static_lookup` module, which contains the free `evauluate` function.
+Enabling this feature opens up the `poker::evaluate::static_lookup` module, which contains the free `evaluate` function.
 It works similar to `Evaluator::evaluate`, but semantically it uses a static data structure that does not rely on heap allocations.
 Behind the scenes, the crate downloads data from [another repository](https://github.com/deus-x-mackina/poker-lookup-table)